soqueroeu/HSM-Reflection-Shader-Graphics/Night/README.md

-First you need load one of HSM's shaders and create either a game or core preset.
+First you need to load one of HSM's shaders and create either a game or core preset.
 Then use the night version graphics as the background in the shader.
 (By manually editing the background image path in the preset *.slangp.)

 ![](slang%20edit1.png)